CODE TYPE :

 Type 2

-Let`s explain an example of a rich mixture in the exhaust.
-The diffusion chamber becomes slightly rich, It generates a voltage increase in the measuring cell.
+Here is an example of a rich mixture in the exhaust.
+As the diffusion chamber becomes slightly rich, it generates a voltage increase in the measuring cell.

-In the ECU there is a circuit that compares this voltage with a 0.45V reference.
+In the ECU, there is a circuit that compares this voltage with a 0.45V reference.
 It generates a negative voltage in order to inject oxygen.
-As no oxygen is present in the rich exhaust gases, it is generated by an electrochemical reaction taking place on the thin layer of the platinum electrode (exhaust side), which split the oxygen-ions from carbon monoxide and water present in the exhaust gases.
+As no oxygen is present in the rich exhaust gases, it is generated by an electrochemical reaction taking place on the thin layer of the platinum electrode (exhaust side), which splits the oxygen ions from carbon monoxide and water present in the exhaust gases.

-With only one cell it is known as A/F Sensor.
-Here the sensor has only one Nernst Cell with an atmospheric air reference cavity, very similar to the Lambda Sensor.
-The difference is that there is a special Diffusion Chamber, which limits the ion-flow of oxygen when a voltage is applied between the electrodes.
+With only one cell, it is known as AF sensor.
+In this case, the sensor has only one Nernst cell with an atmospheric air reference cavity, very similar to the usual oxygen or lambda sensor.
+The difference here is that there is a special diffusion chamber, which limits the ion flow of oxygen when a voltage is applied between the electrodes.

 Share